jtaylortech/ai-llm-changelog/README.md

 **Stay updated on the latest changes from Anthropic, OpenAI, and Google AI.**

-Automated tracking of Claude, GPT, and Gemini model releases, API updates, and feature launches.
+Automated tracking of Anthropic, GPT, and Gemini model releases, API updates, and feature launches.
 Delivered as curated weekly summaries with actionable insights.

 ---